disarm-platform/docs/api-docs/creating-and-deploying-functions/deploying.md

 # Deploying an algorithm

 There are two approaches, depending on whether or not a containerised version of the algorithm has already been built and published on Docker Hub.
+For all existing DiSARM algorithms, the relevant container is currently published on Docker Hub.
+Once deployed, the algorithms can be called as an API.
+Refer to the [Using the algorithms API](api-docs/using-the-api/README.md) section for descriptions of different ways to call and use deployed algorithms.

 Both approaches have the following prerequisites: